MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-datasets-build-permissions.md

 ![Screenshot of the Request access configuration dialog in the dataset settings.](media/service-datasets-build-permissions/build-permission-specific-instructions-dialog.png)

-- The default option is for Build permission requests on the dataset to come to you via email.
+- The default option, not selected in the preceding image, is for Build permission requests to come to you via email.
 You're responsible for acting on the requests and notifying the requestors.

 - The second option is for you to provide instructions about how to get Build permission, rather than receiving requests via email.
 You might choose this option, for example, if your organization uses an automated system for handling access requests.
-When users who don't have Build permissions try to do an action that they need Build permission for, they see a message with the instructions you provide.
+When users who don't have Build permissions try an action that they need Build permission for, they see a message with the instructions you provide.

   The **Instructions** text area in the preceding **Request access** example shows sample instructions.
-Instructions must be in plain text only.
+Instructions must be in plain text.
 HTML or any other type of code formatting render as plain text, rather than the code format.
-The following example shows instructions users see when they try to do an action that they need Build permission for.
+The following example shows the instructions users see when they try an action they need Build permission for.

   ![Screenshot of specific instructions for requesting Build permission.](media/service-datasets-build-permissions/build-permission-specific-instructions-example.png)